Mrs Parkinson’s Year 2 Class

 Homework:

-• Go on Lexia twice for 10 min Lexia per week
+• Go on Lexia twice for 10 min Lexia.

-PE is twice a week on a Wednesday and Thursday.
+PE: PE is three times a week on a Wednesday and Thursday.

-Your child will participate in a dance lesson and sports/gymnastics lesson every week.
-It is normally expected for children to have a full PE kit kept in school at all times.
+Your child will participate in a dance lesson and sports/gymnastics lesson every week as well as an additional cricket session.
+It is expected for children to have a full PE kit kept in school at all times.

 Children should not be wearing any jewellery including earrings for PE.
-If your child does wear earrings, please could you ensure they are taken out before school on Tuesday and Fridays please.
+If your child does wear earrings, please could you ensure they are taken out before school on a Wednesday and Thursday please.

 Snack: Snack is to be a piece of fruit or a cereal bar.
 No chocolate, crisps or sweets are allowed.